Pentagon releases new details on al-Baghdadi raid

 In outlining the operation, McKenzie said al-Baghdadi had been at the compound in Syria’s northwest Idlib province for “a considerable period,” but he was not specific.

-He said the raid was briefed to President Donald Trump on Friday, and McKenzie made the decision to go ahead on Saturday morning.
+He said the raid was briefed to Trump on Friday, and McKenzie made the decision to go ahead on Saturday morning.

 McKenzie offered no new details about al-Baghdadi’s final moments.